zvxzdx/runeforge-wiki-ru/home.md

 > **Construction successful!**
 > The transfer to the new domain was successul, we currently work on re-linking all pages and assets.
 >Login currently only possible via E-Mail
->Registration currently only via E-Mail
+>Registration currently only via E-Mail **Verification Mails currently under construction** {.is-warning}
-{.is-warning}